Our people

 Mookai Rosie is only as good as the dedicated people who work here.
 Our team is made up overwhelmingly of Aboriginal and Torres Strait Islander people, so we understand the needs of our clients and can provide a safe, friendly, and culturally responsive service.

-Mookai Rosie’s professional staff include highly qualified clinicians who make sure you have the care and information needed to get healthy, stay healthy and give your baby the best possible start in life.
+Mookai Rosie’s professional staff include highly qualified clinicians who make sure you have the care and information needed to get healthy and stay healthy.

-Our catering, maintenance and administrative teams help make your stay as comfortable and stress-free as possible.
-Our friendly drivers will take you to your medical and other appointments and pick you up afterwards.
+Our catering, transport, maintenance and administrative teams help make sure our services are as comfortable and stress-free as possible.

 Meet our Executive